DevDmitryHub/PhoneGap/README.md

 	cordova plugin add cordova-plugin-appsflyer

+For Ionic Framework:

+    ionic plugin add cordova-plugin-appsflyer

 For old Cordova versions you should add reference to the plugin script file.
 Then reference `appsflyer.js` in `index.html`, after `cordova.js`/`phonegap.js`.
 Mind the path: